 The Story of Risk Management Process…

 Each organization has a “mission” and a “vision” for its formation.
 And therefore, in general terms, it must address the problem of protecting itself against events that bring potential risk management strategies to the organization as a whole.
-Earlier, companies faced different types of risks management strategies in a specific or unconnected manner.
-But today there are methods of “Risk definition and control”, which are documented in a systematic approach known as “Risk Management Process”.
-This Risk Management Process provides a reasonable defense mechanism against the potential risk that an organization is about to face.
-Risk Management training can, therefore, be defined as “a group of actions that are integrated within the wider context of a company organization, which are directed toward assessing and measuring possible risk management techniques.
-It also elaborates on the risk management strategies necessary for managing the same.
+Earlier, companies faced different types of risk management strategies in a specific or unconnected manner.
+But today It also elaborates on the risk management strategies necessary for managing the same.
 Company risks are normally classified into three broad categories: